walac/walac.github.io/_posts/2021-06-24-kernel-crashes.md

 The first position corresponds to the `rbp` push at the function preamble, we then count 6 positions to the right upwards and we reach the address `0xffff8881d2067b08` whose value is `0xffff888300000044`.
-Since `statesnew` is of a `int` type, we only count the first 32 bits and we finally find the value `0x44`.
+Since `statesnew` is of an `int` type, we only count the first 32 bits and we finally find the value `0x44`.
 If we look at the [kernel/rcu/rcutorture.c](https://git.kernel.org/pub/scm/linux/kernel/git/rt/linux-rt-devel.git/tree/kernel/rcu/rcutorture.c?h=linux-5.13.y-rt-rebase#n60) source file, we conclude that `statesnew = RCUTORTURE_RDR_PREEMPT | RCUTORTURE_RDR_ATOM_BH`.